rejeep/emacs/README.markdown

 Install all ELPA packages simply by running the function **rejeep-elpa-install** in **rejeep-elpa.el**.

+Do that by either start Emacs and call the function with **M-x rejeep-elpa-install**.

+Or install them from the command line
+    $ cd ~/.emacs.d
+    $ emacs -Q -l rejeep-elpa.el --eval "(rejeep-elpa-install)"

 ### Manual installation
 Some packages have to be installed manually.